rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 interoperate.

 While some single vendor solutions exist, clearly an interoperable mechanism for IM identity is needed.
+This document builds on the roles described in [@?I-D.barnes-mimi-identity-arch].
 First this document attempts to articulate a clear description and semantics of different identifiers used in IM systems.
 Next the document provides an example of how to represent those identifiers in a common way.
 Then the document discusses different trust approaches.
 Finally the document surveys various cryptographic methods of making and verifying assertions about these identifiers.